heyjames/better-browsing/README.md

 * Twitch - Remove chat rules pop-up
 * Twitch - Remove "Follow and get notified when ____ is live"
 * Twitch - Remove MasterOverwatch overlay
-* Twitch - Removes "Enjoying the show?
+* Twitch - Remove "Enjoying the show?
 Log in to follow this channel..."
+* Twitch - Remove "Learning a new hero?
+Searching for Zarya mains?
+Find streams with the new Hero filter" notification at the Overwatch game directory page.

 ### To do
 Now if only I can figure out how to replace the badges that I allow (moderator, staff) with color-coded backgrounds instead of showing a badge.